marvin-hermann-research/marvin-hermann-research/README.md

 ## Contact

 I am open to research collaborations, HiWi opportunities, and internships in AI and robotics.
-Feel free to reach out via the email listed on my profile
+If you are interested in working together, feel free to reach out via the email listed on my profile.

 ---